deepopinion/domain-adapted-atsc/README.md

 ### Preparing data for BERT Language Model Finetuning

-We make use of two publicly available research datasets for the semeval domains laptops and restaurants:
+We make use of two publicly available research datasets for the domains laptops and restaurants:

 * Amazon electronics reviews and metadata for filtering laptop reviews only:
     * Per-category files, both reviews (1.8 GB) and metadata (187 MB) - ask jmcauley to get the files,